RezaOnGithub/CENG477HW2/README.md

 ### Processing

 - 3 matrix multiplications.
 Simple.
-- The resultant transformed `Face` needs to be culled (WIP)
+- The resultant transformed `Face` needs to be clipped (WIP)
 - `t_viewport` multiplications for each vertex of this weird shape we got.
+Simple!

 ### Output